 Unlike regular old spills or carpet stains, dog accidents have to be treated on a biochemical level.
 You can go buy special products made specifically for this purpose like Sunny Honey Professional Pet Stain and Odor Eliminator or Nature's Miracle.
 If you're feeling thrifty, you can also procure a urine cleaner out of household items.
 Pure white vinegar is excellent for getting to the core of dog pee destruction.
 Just pour it on, leave for at least ten minutes, and then rinse it out.
 You can also apply baking soda to the area, leave it be for several hours and then vacuum it up.
 It is also effective to combine the vinegar method with the baking soda, creating a small reaction on your floor’s surface.
 A solution of one part hydrogen peroxide and two parts water left for 10 minutes can also lift the odor of dog pee.

 Once again, you must thoroughly blot the problem area using absorbent material.
 After you have blotted the spot to the best of your ability, the floor should be left to air dry undisturbed.
 If the floor is a hard substance like hardwood or tile, no waiting time is necessary.
 Carpet, on the other hand, can take several hours to completely dry.

 Doing all of these steps may seem tedious, but if you treat a dog urine stain right the first time, you'll save yourself oodles of work in the long run.
 Treating the area with enzymes will help destroy all remnants of smell that could trigger your dog to pee inside again.
-Remember to never use regular, all purpose floor cleaner when cleaning dog messes.
+Remember to never use regular, all-purpose floor cleaner when cleaning dog messes.
 And hang in there with house training!
-It may seem like your pup will never catch on, but with consistency and determination, you can have a well behaved canine in no time.
+It may seem like your pup will never catch on, but with kindness, consistency, and determination, you can have an in-the-know, well-behaved canine in no time.